 It was exciting though.
 Well, it was, after the sheer terror of the first few words, when I realised that the actors were performing the piece I wrote.
 But then people actually laughed at the bits I found funny when I was writing it and seemed to be enjoying it.
 Then I felt I could breathe again.

-I got some great feedback afterwards from people.
+I got some great feedback afterwards from people, which didn’t hurt.
 Although of course, my head insisted that it must be due to my having sheepishly confessed that the writing was mine and that they must have just been being kind (stupid brain).

 It was an amazing experience and has given me a major boost in confidence with my writing.
 If this course happens again, I would highly recommend that people take the opportunity to go along.
 It’s not every day you get such high quality scriptwriting workshops for free or the opportunity to see your work performed on stage to such an appreciative and friendly audience.